ShrutiGupta99/Deep-Learning/README.md

 # Deep-Learning

 The code for 4th Question, Assignment 1, can be found in this repository.
+The name of the notebook is sgupta55.ipynb.

 Assignment done by Shruti Gupta (sgupta55)